 Officially speaking, AIS data is supposed to include information relating to the planned destination.
 It would be quite nice if this information was up-to-date and provided a valid overview, but that is not often the case.
 Thankfully, routes are fairly specific to particular destinations.
 Even on open seas, we can take advantage of historical data to predict the statistical likelihood of potential destinations.
 For example, when a ship is transporting itself through the Strait of Gibraltar, we have, at least to a certain extent, relative certainty of the list of potential destinations.

 The crane – the most significant tool in a port’s arsenal.
 These mighty tools are the main way of loading and unloading a ship.
 There is software that tries to optimize many aspects of this process, including load distribution and final destination as well as trying to select the optimal order to minimize load times.
 But there is something missing – artificial intelligence, or, as it is known in tech, machine learning.
 Heuristic or rule-based systems are currently used to optimize the order and location of containers during loading.
 The Cold War taught us those heuristic systems are only useful for simple tasks, and the scale of an entire vessel’s cargo is complex.
 The way this would work is actually quite simple to explain.
 First, we need to aggregate historic container data.
 We’d have an even easier time if we had data relating to particular cranes.
-This data can then be fed into either an unsupervised system, where anomalies are automatically identified and an algorithm makes sense of the data without human interference, or a supervised system, where we use said data to train our algorithm.
+This data can then be fed into either an unsupervised system, where anomalies are automatically identified and an algorithm makes sense of the data without human interference or a supervised system, where we use said data to train our algorithm.
 Both of these methods have their benefits.
 In short, if we have a significant amount of data and a complex system, then we should look to machine learning to increase performance.

 Global trade is a marvel of the modern age.
-There are many, even hundreds, of touch points involved in transporting items across the globe.
+There are many, even hundreds, of touchpoints involved in transporting items across the globe.
 When approaching a port, tides, traffic, and weather issues occasionally force a ship to wait before re-attempting to dock after a few hours.
 Once a ship does dock, it needs to be unloaded, containers must be transported, passed through customs (if necessary), and loaded onto the delivery vehicle.
 Every step along the way has room for potential delays and issues.
-As a trader, it is important to be up to date in real time on the particulars regarding a given ship, its content, and the containers involved.
+As a trader, it is important to be up to date in real-time on the particulars regarding a given ship, its content, and the containers involved.
 The most accurate way to do this involves taking advantage of AIS data and tracking IMO codes.
 Data science allows us to take this a step further and predict the types of issues the shipment might encounter.

 The corollary to destination predictions involves the destinations themselves.
 When aggregating the predicted destination data, we are, in effect, taking a few steps into the future.
 Though this data is not 100% accurate, it still provides us with information that is adequate enough to be able to gauge demand.
 Historical prediction is most useful for the short term.
 When predicting the future demand of a port, we must adopt a different tactic.
 Economic drivers affect the demand and supply of various products.
 Trade agreements and technological development further complicated this dynamic.
 Creating different models that take a particular look at these factors and coalescing them into a macroscopic view allows for the most accurate predictions.

 The standard 20’ and 40’ containers have been around for nearly half a century.
 In that time, they have eased the transport of billions of tons of cargo around the world.
 And yet, there is still room for improvement.
-First off, there are codes unique to each vessel, but it can be obstructed or damaged.
+First off, there are codes unique to each vessel, but they can be obstructed or damaged.
 Deep learning can allow us to recognize individual containers to improve tracking and minimize the number of containers that are lost in transit.
 Additionally, increased monitoring can identify common points of failure and help optimize future workflows.

 Predictive maintenance is a fascinating use case, as it can be applied across countless industries.
 The particulars come down to the specific component or system that is being monitored, but algorithmically speaking, there is a significant overlap.
 These kinds of algorithms are solutions that can help avoid catastrophes by identifying potential failures before they happen.
 They can also decrease maintenance costs by identifying subtle changes and component idiosyncrasies.
 Catastrophe prevention speaks for itself, but the savings from lowered maintenance adds up to millions over a given product’s lifetime.
 Another example is that data science can help identify fuel consumption anomalies.
 Fuel consumption is second to crew costs when looking at operational expenses.
 There are a few aspects in shipping where fuel anomalies arise.
 For instance, we can take a look at potential malicious behavior like skimming fuel.
 There are systems in place intended to counteract such practices, but monitoring isn’t precise enough to catch every occurrence.
 The AI methods that we mentioned above can be fine-tuned to identify such behavior and flag long-term patterns.
 These patterns can also point out inefficiencies in your engines or steering behavior.
 Your engine may only need minor maintenance to output a 20% increase in fuel efficiency, but how were you supposed to know otherwise?